-In this article we look at some key Information Security trends to look for as we begin 2016, along with the things you need to consider if you want to stay ahead of the curve…
+In this article, we look at some key Information Security trends to look for, along with the things you need to consider if you want to stay ahead of the curve.

 It should come as no surprise that the stakes for information security have been steadily increasing over the past two decades.
 As individuals and businesses have grown increasingly dependent on interconnected technology to manage their daily lives, we have seen a corresponding growth in technology-based crime.
 And, as breaches have grown in size and scope, larger and more sophisticated players have entered the scene – making things unsafe for everyone.

-Let’s take a brief look at some of the security trends we can expect for 2016, and also look at some of the ways that organizations and security professionals can prepare themselves to deal with these trends.
+Let’s take a brief look at some of the security trends we can expect, and also look at some of the ways that organizations and security professionals can prepare themselves to deal with these trends.